 With ‘Brexit’ looming, regional devolved powers demonstrating their assertiveness amidst the pandemic, and renewed calls for Scottish independence and Irish unification, many people increasingly feel that the unity of the United Kingdom is at stake.

-Hosted in partnership with Goodenough College, London, our discussion focuses on:
+Convened in partnership with Goodenough College, London, our discussion focuses on:

 - How national identities are expressed within the rich cultural heritage of the UK